 1.4 - Manufacturing quantum processors

 Figure 4 shows an image of the final chips after fabrication in a superconducting electronics foundry.
 The chips are 'stamped' onto a silicon wafer using techniques modified from the processes used to make semiconductor integrated circuits.
 There are several processors visible on this wafer image.
 The largest, near the bottom center, has 128 qubits connected together with 352 connection elements between them.
 The qubit/coupler circuits on each individual processor are the cross-hatched looking patches visible in this image.
-This is known as a Rainier processor and it is the type of processor found inside the D-Wave One.
+This is known as a Rainier processor and it was the type of processor found inside the D-Wave One™ quantum computer.

 It is important to try and use as much knowledge from the semiconductor industry as possible when fabricating large-scale integrated circuits, as through decades of testing, good parameters have been found to make integrated circuit yields good enough for the processors to be used commercially.

-The techniques learned from the semiconductor industry have resulted in the construction of a Large-Scale Integration (LSI) fabrication capability owned by D-Wave in Santa Clara, USA (2006 - present).
+The techniques learned from the semiconductor industry have resulted in the construction of a Large-Scale Integration (LSI) fabrication capability owned by D-Wave.
 This fabrication capability is unique.
 Shown in Figure 5 is a cross section of one of the processors fabricated at D-Wave's superconducting electronics foundry.
-The fabrication process that has been developed is able to yield LSI (50,000+ Josephson junctions for Vesuvius) superconducting circuits.
+The fabrication process that has been developed is able to yield LSI (128,000+ Josephson junctions for the 1000 qubit processor in the D-Wave 2X) superconducting circuits.
 It is the only superconducting fabrication facility capable of yielding superconducting processors of this complexity.
 Fabrication yield is critical to improving processor performance and requires on-going significant investment, and in order to maintain historical qubit doubling rates, investments are being made to improve the capability into VLSI (1,000,000+ Josephson junction per processor) territory over the next five years.